nix-community/home-manager/MAINTAINING.md

    - This ensures automated flake.lock updates run on the current stable branch
    - Note: We only maintain CI for the latest stable release, not older releases

+2. **.github/dependabot.yml** (on master)
+   - Replace the old stable branch with the new release branch
+   - Example: When creating `release-25.11`, update the target-branch from:

+     ```yaml
+     - package-ecosystem: "github-actions"
+       directory: "/"
+       target-branch: "release-25.05"
+       schedule:
+         interval: "weekly"
+       commit-message:
+         prefix: "ci:"
+     ```

+     to:

+     ```yaml
+     - package-ecosystem: "github-actions"
+       directory: "/"
+       target-branch: "release-25.11"
+       schedule:
+         interval: "weekly"
+       commit-message:
+         prefix: "ci:"
+     ```

+   - This ensures automated dependency updates for GitHub Actions on the current stable branch
+   - Note: We only maintain dependabot for the latest stable release, not older releases

 **Important**: CI workflows are executed from master, so this change must be committed to the master branch.